hyraxbio/hyraxAbif/README.md

 ![](docs/eg_acag_acgt_mix.png)

-The single input FASTA has an `AG` mix at the third nucleotide.
+The single input FASTA has an `AT` mix at the third nucleotide.
 The first read has a weight of 1 and the second a weight of 0.3

 ---